 What is the S&P 500?

-The Standard and Poor’s 500 (S&P 500) is a stock market index of the 500 largest listed companies in the United States, measured by market capitalisation.
+The Standard and Poor’s 500, best known as the S&P 500, is a stock market index of the 500 largest listed companies in the United States, measured by market capitalisation.
 Its name comes from the company created when Poor’s Publishing and the Standard Statistics Company merged.
 It created an index compiled of 90 companies, later expanding it to 500.

-Can I invest in the S&P 500 from Singapore?
+Can I invest in the S&P 500 from India?

-Yes, there are a number of ways you can invest in the S&P 500 from Singapore.
+Yes, there are a number of ways you can invest in the S&P 500 from India.
 The S&P 500 is a stock market index that tracks the performance of 500 leading US companies that are listed on the stock exchange.
-This means you can’t directly invest in the S&P 500, but can buy stocks in the companies that make up the S&P 500 or buy an index fund, such as a mutual or exchange-traded fund that tracks the overall performance of the S&P 500 index.
+This means you can’t directly invest in the S&P 500, but can buy stocks in the companies that make up the S&P 500, buy an index fund or exchange-traded fund (ETF) that tracks the overall performance of the S&P 500 index.

 How to invest in the S&P 500